jordanamorais/lfrgs-frontend-samples/themes/README.md

 #### SCSS Linter

 A pre-configured SCSS Linter file to improve your SCSS writing with good practices.
-Just copy the '.scss-lint.yml' file into your theme root folder.
+Just copy and paste the '.scss-lint.yml' file into your theme root folder.

 > FYI: You need to install the [scss-lint](https://github.com/brigade/scss-lint).